dcycle/multiaccess/README.md

 Drupal Multiaccess
 =====

-Encrypted communication between Drupal sites, for example to allow users logged into one Drupal site to access other Drupal sites' via a one-time login link.
+Encrypted communication between Drupal sites, for example to allow users logged into one Drupal site to access other Drupal sites via a one-time login link.

 Similar modules
 -----